DasGermanPhysicist/LinkLabsKnowledgeBase/Partner_FAQ.md

 **Q: What are the contract terms and commitment requirements?**

 > [!contract] Contract Structure
-> Flexible contract terms designed for election cycle requirements.
+> Flexible contract terms designed for various operational requirements.

 A: Standard contract terms include: